 I love potatoes.
 In pretty much any and every way.
 But add blue cheese and apples to the mix and I am a goner.
-This mashed potato recipe is inspired by one that my sister makes.
-She makes a mean pork chop and serves this alongside of them.
-I don’t have an actual recipe since she rarely cooks with one, so this is my version.
-I have made this many, many times, and it never disappoints.
-The blue cheese is not overpowering, and the roasted apples add a bit of sweetness to balance the tartness of the cheese.
+This blue cheese mashed potato recipe is inspired by one that my sister makes.

 I served this alongside roast pork, but it would also be great with a steak or a roast chicken.
 Or just on its own.
-Maybe if you eat a salad alongside of it, you will not feel so bad about eating mashed potatoes for dinner.
+Maybe if you eat a salad alongside it, you will not feel so bad about eating mashed potatoes for dinner.
 This side dish can be made ahead of time.
 Keep it covered in the fridge and just reheat it until it is hot all the way through.

 - 4 pounds Yukon Gold potatoes, peeled and quartered